-Middle school students have also created various committees and clubs to address more specific school activities, including a social group for planning dances and many kinds of clubs for gathering like-minded students.
+Middle school students have also created various committees and clubs to address more specific school activities, including a social group for planning dances and clubs.
 Teachers support students in these efforts, setting the stage for true student leadership.
 Past clubs have focused on politics, popular novels, and the study of ninjas.

 At Waverly, Wellness is a positive approach to living that emphasizes the whole person, not just a healthy lifestyle.
 It is the integration of body and mind and the appreciation that everything we do, think, feel, and believe has an impact on our health.